rswgnu/ert-results/README.md

    line or on any test result to filter to results with associated statuses.

 7. On a test entry, press {r} to run any test, {e} to edebug a test or {d}
-   to run a test with `debug-on-error' enabled, which generates a backtrace if any error is encountered during the run.
+   to run a test with `debug-on-error` enabled, which generates a backtrace if any error is encountered during the run.

 ### Usage Details